broninx/rsc_iota_imp/README.md

 ## Usage

-Use the following command to build the project:
+To build a specific contract, navigate to the `./contracts/<target-contract-directory>` and run the following command:

 ```bash
 iota move build
 ```

-Use the following command to run all tests:
+To run all tests for a specific contract, navigate to the `./contracts/<target-contract-directory>` directory and run the following command:

 ```bash
 iota move test